mongodb-developer/rocket-analytics/README.md

 engineers create notes when they want to mark a time period or situation that they want to remember to revisit after the launch.

-An automated system (implemented as [Atlas triggers](https://www.mongodb.com/atlas/database-triggers)) is continuously watching the metrics as they stream in and creates notes whenever parameters reach thresholds that are out of bounds.
-TO-DO: THIS FUNCTIONALITY IS CONTEINED IN THE TRIGGER X AND ATLAS FUNC Y. Weather data is stored in an S3 bucket and analyzed in combination with the launch data post launch.
+A fictitional automated system (which can be implemented as [Atlas triggers](https://www.mongodb.com/atlas/database-triggers)) is continuously watching the metrics as they stream in and creates notes whenever parameters reach thresholds that are out of bounds.
+Weather data is stored in an S3 bucket and analyzed in combination with the launch data post launch.

 ![Demonstration Architecture](./img/demoArchitecture.png)